Pediatric Critical Care Medicine – Research

-Dr. Jessica Moreland focuses her research on better understanding the cell biology of inflammation with a specific interest in neutrophil biology.
+- Jessica Moreland, M.D., focuses her research on better understanding the cell biology of inflammation with a specific interest in neutrophil biology.
 Her laboratory studies neutrophil priming by infectious and inflammatory stimuli and the role of the NADPH oxidase in pro- and anti-inflammatory signaling.
 In addition, the laboratory utilizes a murine model of SIRS and multi-organ dysfunction syndrome (MODS).

 - Renee Potera, M.D.'s current research focuses on the role of alveolar macrophage signaling during acute inflammatory lung injury using a murine model of the systemic inflammatory response syndrome.